At a glance

 2If the applicable surrender charge is greater than the interest you've earned, no interest will be paid.
 If the interest earned is greater than the applicable surrender charge, you will receive the interest due after payment of the surrender charge.

-Security Benefit Life Insurance Company is not a fiduciary and the information provided is not intended to be investment advice.
+Security Benefit Life Corporation and its affiliates are not a fiduciaries and the information provided is not intended to be investment advice.
 This information is general in nature and intended for use with the general public.
 For additional information, including any specific advice or recommendations, please visit with your financial professional.

 Guarantees provided by annuities are subject to the financial strength of the issuing insurance company.
 Annuities are not FDIC or NCUA/NCUSIF insured; are not obligations or deposits of and are not guaranteed or underwritten by any bank, savings and loan, or credit union or its affiliates; and are unrelated to and not a condition of the provision or term of any banking service or activity.